softilium/elorm/readme.md

 #### JSON marshaling/unmarchaling

-By default, eny entity can be serialized to JSON and deserialized from JSON.
+By default, any entity can be serialized to JSON and deserialized from JSON.
 Standard Marshaler/Unmarshaler interfaces are implemented.

-Ocasionally, we need to "expand" some references (navigation properties).
-For example, it is common approach to serialize user not just as user ID but as object with base properties: refID, userName, email, etc.
+Occasionally, we need to "expand" some references (navigation properties).
+For example, it is a common approach to serialize user not just as user ID but as object with base properties: refID, userName, email, etc.

 Elorm supports automatic references expanding for JSON when you need it.
 Use AutoExpandFieldsForJSON property for Entity Definition: